ngunawan/dnd-player-helper/README.md

 # About
 *Hold on let me look that up right quick.*

 D&D players waste countless hours flipping through the player's handbook.
 Looking up spells.
 Wondering what features a class have.
 Choosing the best combination of race, class, and background for your character.
-For some, it is part of the tabletop experience but can be intimidating/tedious for others.
+For some, it is part of the tabletop experience, but for others, it can be intimidating/tedious.
 If you still enjoy making characters and engaging your creativity in a fantasy world but hate the tedious nature of looking up information in a book, this app is for you.

 ## Key Features